davekinkead/thesis/chapters/02-simulation-and-philosophy/chapter.md

   - Searles Chinese Room

-But what exactly are thought experiements?  @brown1997 offers a simple definition - using the imagination to investigate the nature of things.

-  "In the view of almost everyone, a thought experiment should give sudden and exhilarating insight." @P&A2003 p306

-  > Derek Parfit, has defended their frequent use by stating that thought experiments arouse in us ‘strong beliefs’ (Parfit 1984, 200). (p307)

-  - simply examples of conceptual analysis (see Cohnitz, 2006, KIRK LUDWIG 2007).
-  - Kuhn 1964 p263 "Thought experiment is one of the essential analytic tools which are deployed during crises and which then help to promote basic conceptual reform"
-  - answered solely on the basis of one's grasp of the relevant concepts.
-  - usually involves stating a bicondition of necessary and sufficient conditions that satisfy some concept obtaining
-  - use Gettier example

   - an experiement done with thought. explaination is necessary
   - isolate features under investigation
   - observe what happens to our intituitons